-Although the benefits of effective Project Control, Cost Control and Cost Management systems are well known too often most companies rely on a hotchpotch of legacy systems with manual re-entry of data in different systems with excel being relied upon to cut-and-paste integrated reports together.
+Although the benefits of effective Project Controls Tools, Cost Control and Cost Management systems are well known too often most companies rely on a hotchpotch of legacy systems with manual re-entry of data in different systems with excel being relied upon to cut-and-paste integrated reports together.
 The default position being that companies work around enterprises systems which few understand and are trapped by worries over massive and potentially ill-fated change initiatives.

 In this article, we will talk about how to get the benefits of effective Cost Management of accurate job costing, integrated real-time cost & performance reporting, top-down Planning with the help of a Project Controls webinar held by DADA Enterprises.

 The webinar began with covering the complexity of a typical Cost Management Model which includes periodic data from a variety of systems that needs to be integrated in real-time to provide a comprehensive and unified picture to senior management.
 From double timesheet approvals, accruals, retentions, early warnings notices, changes requests, quality inspections and EH&S observations ~ it’s a complicated and messy picture!

 The common narrative is that overlapping systems and processes produce similar versions of the same report with different results.
 Creating status reports takes so much time and effort that “by the time they are produced they are already out of date”.

 However, by integrating systems together better cost recovery, control, resource forecasting, asset management, and enhanced profitability are just a few of the benefits which can be achieved.
 Project Managers will then have clear budgets against which performance is measured against promoting a Performance reporting system, not a Financial accounting system.